Algebraic-Subregularity/minutes/04_pt-row.md

 One may as an exercise construct its 12-state monoid and verify that it is not in TLT or anything that contains, nor is it in PT, but it is in LP.
-Each local subsemigroup is 𝓙-trivial.
+Each local subsemigroup is 𝒥-trivial.
 <br />
 ![A state machine of four states.
   State 1, the initial state,